 Modifying Power management settings of the network adapter has worked out for many Windows 10 users.
 Follow these easy steps to do the same-

-1. Press Windows key+X and then click on “Device Manager” in the elevated window.
-Device Manager window will be opened.
+1. At first, right-click on the Windows icon and then click on “Device Manager” to open the Device Manager window.

 Close Device Manager window.